centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-switchs-ruckus-icx-snmp.md

 ## Host Configuration

-Apply the "Net-Switch-Ruckus-Icx-SNMP-custom" template to your newly created host.
+Apply the "Net-Switch-Ruckus-Icx-SNMP-custom" template to your newly created Host.
 In the host creation form on the Centreon web interface, it is necessary to fill in the values for the "Snmp Community" and "Snmp Version" fields.
 Then fill the macros value fileds marked as mandatory below: